gnicol/GitSwarm/perforce_swarm/doc-ee/integration/jenkins.md

 give a response in GitSwarm EE (success/failed/pending).
 All this happens with AJAX requests on the merge request page.
 The Jenkins project service code is only available in GitSwarm EE.
-The GitLab CI project service code is available in the GitSwarm codebase.
+The GitLab CI project service code is available in the GitSwarm EE codebase.